 What are the key nursing interventions for blood glucose management?

-Nurses set up ways to check blood sugar, give insulin, suggest healthy eating and exercise, and teach patients how to manage their diabetes on their own.
+Nurses set up ways to check blood sugar, give insulin, suggest healthy eating and exercise, and teach patients how to manage their diabetes independently.

 What are the essential elements of patient education for hyperglycemia?

 Teaching patients about diabetes management is key.
-This includes how to take medicine, check blood sugar, plan meals, exercise, and know the signs of too high or too low blood sugar.
+This includes taking medicine, checking blood sugar, planning meals, exercising, and knowing the signs of too high or too low blood sugar.

 How can nurses help prevent complications of hyperglycemia?